Home > Health & Wellness > Health Library > Knee Replacement Surgery

 over 100.5°F (38.1°C).

-Rehab typically continues after you go home from the hospital until you
+Rehab continues after you go home from the hospital.
+You will get rehab until you

-are able to function more independently and you have recovered as much strength
+are able to function on your own and you get back as much strength

 and range of motion in your knee as you can.
-You will continue to work on
+You will keep working on

 increasing the amount you can bend your knee and on building strength and